Tencent/ncnn/docs/how-to-build/how-to-build.md

 ***

 ### Build for Hisilicon platform with cross-compiling
 Download and install Hisilicon SDK.
-The oolchain should be in `/opt/hisi-linux/x86-arm`
+The toolchain should be in `/opt/hisi-linux/x86-arm`

 ```shell
 cd <ncnn-root-dir>